-Mutual funds give people a way to invest in a diverse mix of stocks, bonds, or other securities by buying shares of a larger pool that’s managed by a professional.
+Mutual funds give people a way to invest in a diverse mix of stocks, bonds, or other securities by buying shares of a financial vehicle that’s managed by a professional.

-Mutual Funds are professionally managed pools that allow people to easily invest in a mishmash of securities, like stocks and bonds.
-Most of the time, they’re focused on stocks (aka, equities), but they can also come in different flavors, with a focus on bonds, foreign equities, or even risk levels.
-They’re managed by professional investors, who decide where to invest the pool, and they’ve become a popular destination in company-sponsored retirement plans, where workers place their hard-earned dollars.
+Mutual funds are professionally managed financial vehicles that allow people to invest in a portfolio of securities, which may include stocks, bonds, money market instruments and other securities.The investment decisions for mutual funds are made by professional managers, and they’ve become a popular offering in company-sponsored retirement plans.
 But their convenience isn’t free: Mutual funds come in different share classes with different fees and expenses.
 The potential risk and rewards of mutual funds are discussed in each fund’s prospectus.